SumitxThokar/66DaysofML/README.md

 - Define the model using the Sequential API.
 - Compile the model.
 - Fit the model to the training data.

+## Day 63 of #66DaysofML.
+**Course**:**Hands on Machine Learning with scikit Learn, Keras & TensorFlow** <br>
+:large_blue_diamond: On my journey of learning Machine Learning, I got to learn about Subclassing API.
+It is best where models involve loops, varying shapes, conditional branching (iterative programming style).
+Then I learned about saving and restoring the model, It simple as it sounds.
+Furthermore I got revision on callback function.
+A callback function is a function that is passed as an argument to another function and is executed when the parent function completes its task.
+It is often used in asynchronous programming to handle the result of an operation or to perform some action after a specific event occurs.